On The Subject Of Me & This Site…

-In my spare time (when I have it), I enjoy gardening, watching sporting events, the occasional movie, playing chess, spending time with family and friends and of course, cooking.
-Most of my time, however, is spent on the Wealthy Affiliate University Open Education Platform where I have found my reason for being i.e. learning, sharing, serving and earning.
+In my spare time (when I have it), I enjoy gardening, watching sporting events, the occasional movie, playing chess, and spending time with those that I love and those that love me back.

-Yes, starting a successful business online can be done, but it too requires some research and planning.
+Starting a successful business online can be done, but it requires effort.

 1980 – Aahh, Once upon a time there was a [Creperie] Tavern…